AdobeDocs/campaign-classic.en/help/technotes/using/tech-stack-upgrade.md

 **Are you impacted?**

 If you are running Campaign on a Debian operating system, to benefit from latest Debian security updates, you need to move your Campaign infrastructure to **Debian 11**.
 Note that Debian 9 reached End Of Life on June 30, 2022, and no longer provides security fixes.
+Adobe provides security support for Debian 9 until June 30, 2023.

 **How to update?**